egomezr/dynamicloud_java_api/README.md

 ```
 #Functions as a Projection

 Query object provides the setProjection method to specify the fields you want to fetch in a query.
 In this method you can set the function you want to call.
-Every function must has an alias to bind with a setMethod in BoundInstance object.
+Every function must has an alias to bind it with a setMethod in BoundInstance object.

 ```java
 DynamicProvider<ModelField> provider = new DynamicProviderImpl<ModelField>(recordCredential);